nexroo-ai/openai-rooms-pkg/src/docs/README.md

 ## Overview

-Addon for Rooms AI to interact with the OpenAI API (Chat Completions).
+Addon for Rooms AI to interact with the OpenAI AP.
 It allows generating text from prompts using configuration-defined defaults.

 **Addon Type:** `openai`